WebberZone/better-search/readme.txt

 * Enhancements/modifications:
 	* `hellip` wrapped in `bsearch_hellip` span tag for easy access
+	* Transients will be deleted when the plugin is removed

 * Bug fixes:
 	* Resetting settings caused issues for the default styles and color fields